LukasKiederle/seminar-compare-go/content.md

         return election_won
 ```
 Even though these functions might look identical, there is still some difference other than syntactical.
-The `requestVote()`is called in Golang with a go-prefixed function.
+The `requestVote()` in Golang is called  with a go-prefixed function.
 In Python `Thread(target=request_votes).start()`is needed to accomplish about the same result.
 Again, this is a Goroutine versus a thread.
-The waitgroup mechanism is the same in both languages.
+The Waitgroup mechanism is the same in both languages.
 However, a custom implementation is needed in Python.
 The code is displayed in the following chapter.

 #### Additional custom implementations